Akil Baddoo Player Props: Tigers vs. Blue Jays

 Blue Jays Pitching Rankings (2022)

-- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff last season ranked 12th in MLB.
+- The 8.7 strikeouts per nine innings compiled by the Blue Jays pitching staff last season ranked 12th in the big leagues.

-- The Blue Jays' 3.88 team ERA ranked 14th among all league pitching staffs.
+- The Blue Jays had the 14th-ranked team ERA among all MLB pitching staffs (3.88).

-- Blue Jays pitchers combined to allow 180 total home runs at a rate of 1.1 per game (20th in baseball).
+- Blue Jays pitchers combined to give up 180 total home runs at a rate of 1.1 per game (20th in baseball).

-- Manoah (1-0) makes the start for the Blue Jays, his third of the season.
+- Gausman (1-1) takes the mound for the Blue Jays to make his third start this season.

-- His most recent time out came on Wednesday against the Kansas City Royals, when the righty went seven scoreless innings while allowing just one hit.
+- The right-hander last pitched on Thursday against the Kansas City Royals, when he went six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.